ninja8bpyt/scdlbot/scdlbot/texts/help.tg.md

-*Hi{message.chat.first_name}!* I download and send audios from videos/tracks/sets/albums in *MP3 128 kbps* with tags and artwork.
+*Hi Welcome To SC-YT BOT!* I download and send audios from videos/tracks/sets/albums in *MP3 128 kbps* with tags and artwork.
 Files over 50 MB are split into parts due to Telegram Bot API limit.

 *Usage:*
 _Send or forward_ a text message containing links and I will: